 Want to Learn More?

-If you enjoy this type of content and want to learn more from SHIFT, be sure to sign up for the SHIFT Gymnastics Insider Newsletter.
-Lots of free articles and helpful material from the last few years, including free access to my online strength and conditioning for gymnastics lecture.
+If you enjoy this type of content and want to learn more from SHIFT, be sure to download my new Gymnastics PreHab Guide, that walks through all of these ideas along with soft tissue care, additional strength work, and more.
 The sign up can be found right here,